Naigamesha: Associations

-Naigamesha is known by a variety of names: Negamesha, Nemesha, Naigameshin, Negamesi, Harinegameshi.
+Naigamesha is known by a variety of names: Harinegameshin, Negamesha, Nemesha, Naigameshin, Negamesi, Harinegameshi.
 The last is translated as "Negamesi, the general of Hari (Indra)".
 Another interpretation says that it is derived from harina (deer) and mesha (ram).

 Naigamesha is the benefactor and protector of children in Jainism.
 While the Greek satyr Pan is depicted with the lower body of a goat, Naigamesha has a goat head; in both cultures, the goat denotes fertility.
 He is worshipped to beget children.